MarioUniverseZ/danmemoRipping/README.md

 # danmemoRipping
-a guide for ripping character images, voices and battle animation files from danmemo
+a guide for ripping character images, voices and battle animation files from danmemo(ダンメモ)

 There're a bunch of example spine files in this repo, you could just simply download this as .zip